 Preparation for Careers in the Health Professions

 The Bryn Mawr curriculum offers courses that meet the requirements for admission to professional schools in medicine, dentistry, veterinary medicine and public health.
 Each year a significant number of Bryn Mawr graduates enroll in these schools.
-The minimal requirements for most medical and dental schools are met by one year of English, one year of biology, one year of general chemistry, one year of organic chemistry and one year of physics; however, many medical schools do require one additional semester of upper-level coursework in biology.
-Schools of veterinary medicine usually require upper-level coursework in biology.
+The minimal requirements for most medical and dental schools are met by one year of English, one year of biology, one year of general chemistry, one year of organic chemistry and one year of physics; however, many medical schools and some dental schools do require one additional semester of upper-level coursework in biology.
+Schools of veterinary medicine usually require upper-level coursework in biology as well as extensive experience working with a diversity of animal species.
 Students considering careers in one of the health professions are encouraged to discuss their plans with the undergraduate health professions adviser in Canwyll House.
-The Health Professions Advising Office publishes the Guide for First- and Second-Year Students Interested in the Health Professions.
+The Health Professions Advising Office publishes the Guide for First- and Second-Year Students Interested in the Health Professions .
 This handbook is available at the meeting for first-year students during Customs Week and at the Health Professions Advising Office in Canwyll House.
-More information about preparing for careers in the health professions, including the Guide for First- and Second-Year Students, is also available at the Health Professions Advising Office Web site, http://www.brynmawr.edu/healthpro.
+More information about preparing for careers in the health professions, including the Guide for First- and Second-Year Students , is also available at the Health Professions Advising Office Web site, http://www.brynmawr.edu/healthpro.

 Preparation for Careers in Law

-Students majoring in biology, chemistry, English, French, history, Latin, mathematics, physics, political science, Spanish and a number of other fields that are typically taught in secondary school, may get certified to teach in public secondary high schools in Pennsylvania.
+Students majoring in biology, chemistry, English, French, history, Latin, mathematics, physics, political science, Spanish and a number of other fields that are typically taught in secondary school, may get certified to teach in public secondary high schools in Pennsylvania .
 By reciprocal arrangement, the Pennsylvania certificate is accepted by most other states as well.
 A student who wishes to teach should consult her dean, the Education Program adviser and the chair of her major department early in her college career so that she may make appropriate curricular plans.
-Students may also choose to get certified to teach after they graduate through Bryn Mawr’s Continuing Education program.
-For further information, see the Education Program, page 133.
+Students may also choose to get certified to teach after they graduate through Bryn Mawr's Continuing Education program.

-Bryn Mawr students are eligible to participate in the Air Force Reserve Officer Training Corps (AFROTC) through an agreement with Saint Joseph’s University.
-All AFROTC aerospace studies courses are held on the Saint Joseph’s campus.
+Bryn Mawr students are eligible to participate in the Air Force Reserve Officer Training Corps (AFROTC) through an agreement with Saint Joseph 's University (SJU).
+All AFROTC Aerospace Studies courses are held on the SJU campus.
 This program enables a Bryn Mawr student to earn a commission as an Air Force officer while concurrently satisfying her baccalaureate degree requirements.

-The AFROTC program of aerospace studies at Saint Joseph’s University offers both two-year and four-year curricula leading to a commission as a second lieutenant in the Air Force.
-In the four-year curriculum, a student takes the General Military Course (GMC) during the first and sophomore years, attends a four-week summer training program, and then takes the Professional Officer Course (POC) in the junior and senior years.
+The Department of Aerospace Studies at Saint Joseph 's University offers both two-year and four-year curricula leading to a commission as a second lieutenant in the Air Force.
+In the four-year curriculum, a student takes the General Military Course (GMC) during the first and second years, attends a four-week summer training program, and then takes the Professional Officer Course (POC) in the third and fourth years.
 The student is under no contractual obligation to the Air Force until entering the POC or accepting an Air Force scholarship.
-In the two-year curriculum, the student attends a six-week summer training program and then enters the POC in the junior year.
+In the two-year curriculum, the student attends a six-week summer training program and then enters the POC in the third year.

-The subject matter of the first and sophomore year is developed from a historical perspective and focuses on the scope, structure and history of military power with an emphasis on the development of air power.
-During the junior and senior years, the curriculum concentrates on the concepts and practices of leadership and management, and the role of national security issues in contemporary American society.
+The subject matter of the first and second years is developed from a historical perspective and focuses on the scope, structure and history of the military with an emphasis on the development of air power.
+During the third and fourth years, the curriculum concentrates on the concepts and practices of leadership and management, and the role of national security issues in contemporary American society.

 In addition to the academic portion of the curriculum, each student participates in a two-hour Leadership Laboratory each week.
 During this period, the day-to-day skills and working environment of the Air Force are discussed and explained.
 The Leadership Lab uses a student organization designed for the practice of leadership and management techniques.

 Degree credit allowed toward the Bryn Mawr A.B. for AFROTC courses is determined on an individual basis.
-For further information about the AFROTC cross-enrollment program, scholarships and career opportunities, contact the Professor of Aerospace Studies, AFROTC Det.
-750, Saint Joseph’s University, 5600 City Avenue, Philadelphia, Pa., 19131, (610) 660-3190.
+For further information about the AFROTC cross-enrollment program, scholarships and career opportunities, contact the Professor of Aerospace Studies, AFROTC Det 750, Saint Joseph's University, 5600 City Avenue, Philadelphia, PA, 19131 or by phone at (610) 660-3190 or via e-mail at email@example.com.
 Interested students should also consult their deans.

 Continuing Education Program